 - Professor Gangrene in Action Man: X Missions - The Movie

 - The Overlord, Clouse, Arcturus, Karlof, Nadakhan and some minor characters in Ninjago

 - Sleazy strip club owner/porn czar Mars and devout Qu'ran-spouting Muslim father Osama in Broken Saints

 And now for certain tropes about how his roles usually go:

 - Acting for Two: Especially in the Beast Wars example, where those first two characters he plays tend to fight a lot.
 He also played both Sindri and Bale in Dawn of War, Carron and Boreale in Soulstorm, Dr. Wily and Protoman in the Mega Man (Ruby-Spears) cartoon, just to name a few.

 - Guttural Growler: Much like Steve Blum, many of his characters tend to have these kinds of voices.
 Examples include Hecarim, Maokai, Sion, and Lord Bale.
 And let's not forget Dinobot, who always sounds like he has a really bad cold.

 - Man of a Thousand Voices: When it comes to Canadian voice talent, he is well known for having a great vocal range (Beast Wars being one of the bigger examples).

-- Playing Against Type: He played against characters he's typically typecast for a few times in the past- aside from the Pungeon Master tree and Care Bear mentioned below, he also played the shy chicken-phobic teacher Mr. Yoshi in Hamtaro
+- Playing Against Type: He played against characters he's typically typecast for a few times in the past- aside from the Pungeon Master tree and Grumpy Bear mentioned below, he also played the shy alektorophobic teacher Mr. Yoshi in Hamtaro

 - Real Life Writes the Plot: His infamous Duo Maxwell scream originated from a real life event where he let out the same scream due to his wife backing up over his motorcycle.